lildude/Brain.fm-Desktop-Client/README.md

 ... along with a few other tweaks to syntax and other things I like 😄.

+**WARNING:** I've only tested this on macOS.
+You experience may differ on other platforms.

 ## Develop

 For those new to Electron development, you can build this as follows: